51Degrees/documentation/src/features/flexibleaccessors.md

 @startsnippet{php}
 In PHP, auto-complete support is not feasible so you need to know the name of the element and property that you're accessing.
-For example, if you are using the 51Degrees device detection engine then after the @FlowData has been processed, you can request the device data from it:
+For example, if you are using the 51Degrees device detection engine then after the @flowdata has been processed, you can request the device data from it:

 ```{php}